Godhonestliar/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow Hello my name is AEon Toran
+This repository is for practicing the GitHub Flow Hello my name is Aeon Toran
 I attend ECPI University